Twitter allows some users to flag a Tweet as 'misleading'

-New Delhi: Micro-blogging platform Twitter is testing a new feature for users to flag tweets containing misinformation around politics, Covid-19/health or any other category.
+New Delhi, Aug 18 (IANS) Micro-blogging platform Twitter is testing a new feature for users to flag tweets containing misinformation around politics, Covid-19/health or any other category.

 The new feature is available for some users in the US, Australia and South Korea, Twitter said on Tuesday.